nicklawls/step/README.md

 At least as importantly, I believe the library expresses these patterns in a way that's less about the visual "components" in your app, and more about the underlying _interactions_, and helping them have as little state as possible.
 That way, you can leave all the visual detail for your `view` function, where it belongs!
 Here are a few quick examples of what I'm talking about:

+### Step.map

-* `Step.map` works just like `map` from `Maybe` and `Result`.
-It lets step a returned from one update function become part of an update function that calls it.
+`Step.map` works just like `map` from `Maybe` and `Result`.
+It lets a `Step` returned from one update function become part of an update function that calls it.
 If you have update functions with a lot of `let` expressions, you're going to like this function. `Step.mapMsg` works the same way, but for the second type variable.

+### Step.stay

-* `Step.stay` is sort of like `Nothing`, but specialized for `Steps`.
+`Step.stay` is sort of like `Nothing`, but specialized for `Steps`.
 It lets you say "on this combination of `Model` and `Msg`, I don't want the state to transition.
 When used in combination with `Step.orElse`, it lets you combine a bunch of isolated steps, and return only the first one that isn't a `stay`

+### Step.exit

-* `Step.exit` and `Step.onExit` work together to implement a version of what's sometimes called the "OutMsg" pattern, which is really just returning context other than the `(Model, Cmd Msg)` from an update function.
+`Step.exit` and `Step.onExit` work together to implement a version of what's sometimes called the "OutMsg" pattern, which is really just returning context other than the `(Model, Cmd Msg)` from an update function.
 A special case of that pattern that I've found really useful is when *the context only comes out when update function makes its final transition*.
 Think of a login interaction: It starts, proceeds as the user gets types their info, then some REST call is made, then when all is said and done we're left with a `User`.
 We can encode that idea really easily:

 ```elm